-- 5.7 A broad set of proposals for discounts, exemptions and reimbursements (DERs) was set out in the consultation document and included proposals.
-If work to develop a STZ were to progress, more detailed design of these would be required taking into account consultation feedback. - 5.8 Concerns about the suite of DERs proposed was a common theme in the consultation, and respondents to the demographically representative polling raised changes to discounts, exemptions and reimbursements as a top issue that could bring them to change their mind about their opposition to the STZ. - 5.9 Some key thematic issues that could be addressed in future work relating to DERs are set out in this section.
+- 8.8.
+A broad set of proposals for discounts, exemptions and reimbursements (DERs) was set out in the consultation document and included proposals.
+If work to develop a STZ were to progress, more detailed design of these would be required taking into account consultation feedback. - 8.9.
+Concerns about the suite of DERs proposed was a common theme in the consultation, and respondents to the demographically representative polling raised changes to discounts, exemptions and reimbursements as a top issue that could bring them to change their mind about their opposition to the STZ. - 8.10.
+As with the parameter changes, the Joint Assembly was of the view they had insufficient information on impacts to definitively opine on any of these potential rule changes, and that they would need more information on the full range of impacts including equalities.
+However they made comments on each element as below. - 8.11.
+Some key thematic issues that could be addressed in future work relating to DERs are set out in this section.
 It would not be affordable to do everything set out here at once so there would need to be decisions taken about relative prioritisation.
-The intention is to set out the broad (but non-exhaustive) scope of options. - a) Free days for account holders: Allocating a number of 'free' days of car travel to account holders, or a percentage discount on all days, to allow for the many individual circumstances people have raised in which they feel they have no option but to use a car but do not otherwise qualify for an exemption.
+The intention is to set out the broad (but non-exhaustive) scope of options. - Free days for account holders: Allocating a number of 'free' days of car travel to account holders, or a percentage discount on all days, to allow for the many individual circumstances people have raised in which they feel they have no option but to use a car but do not otherwise qualify for an exemption.
 This might include trips as diverse as taking an elderly parent to a medical appointment; evening leisure activities; carrying bulky parcels to the post office; visiting a DIY shop; volunteering at a food bank; taking a child across town for a sports club; teachers carrying books home for marking; or simply doing a big grocery shop.
-Giving account holders a budget of free (non-charged) days to use for various purposes as they see fit could achieve a level of flexibility to people's real-life circumstances and reflect a broader range of needs than can be defined through a series of specific individual exemptions 12.
+Giving account holders a budget of free (non-charged) days to use for various purposes as they see fit could achieve a level of flexibility to people's real-life circumstances and reflect a broader range of needs than can be defined through a series of specific individual exemptions 13.
 There would be options as to how many free days, whether they were all day or off peak, whether they should be entirely free or just discounted, and whether they should apply just to residents of the CPCA area, or to all account holders.
 There would also be choices about whether and how quickly they should taper off over time, as the scheme and the travel infrastructure improvements it enables ramp up.
 The principle could also be extended to business and charity accounts where, again, there would be potential to target the proportion of free days, for example based on size or location of business, or the nature of the charity.
 The cost and impact of this would be highly scalable depending how it was defined.
+The Joint Assembly expressed the opinion that this had broad potential to address concerns raised and was worth exploring further.